consandstuff/consandstuff.github.io/rhythmcons/sound-voltex/sdvx-normal/index.md

 Now that you have the Teensy centered and soldered in place with two pins, proceed to solder the other 15 or so pins using more 5mm pieces of solid wire.
 You'll end up with a Teensy attached to the perfoard in a similar way as I did.
 (Check out the video below)

--- END OF RISKY PART OF THE TEENSY BOARD --
+**-- END OF RISKY PART OF THE TEENSY BOARD --**

 **Installing the male headers and the other wires.**

 Start by soldering each one of the male PH headers.
 These PH headers are smaller than the board holes, so you'll need to bend the metal pins on the header a little to make them fit, but after soldering you won't have any issues.

->These smaller PH header can also be changed to normal XH headers but they're bigger and may not fit in a 6x8cm perfboard
+>These smaller PH header can also be changed to normal XH headers but they're bigger and may not fit in a 6x8cm perfboard.
+I choose to use PH headers only for the available space but you can pick up any of those 2.

-Following the next layout solder a thin wire from each pin on the Teensy (from the perfboard, not the teensy itself) to each pin of the header.
+Check the solder layout in the image below.
+You'll need to solder the wires as it is shown.
+Solder each wire to the pin on the perfboard.

 The common ground will be a line of solder that will join both center pins on each header, then connected to the Teensy GND pin with a wire.
 We'll leave the grounds at the center for convenience.